Faculty and Staff

 bhollander@councilforrelationships.org

-Bea Hollander-Goldfein is the Director Emeritus of the Council for Relationships’ Post Graduate Certificate Program in Marriage and Family Therapy.
+Bea Hollander-Goldfein is the Director Emeritus of the Council for Relationships’ Postgraduate Certificate Program in Marriage and Family Therapy.
 She also serves as Co-Director of Research.
-Since 1991, Bea has been the Director of the Transcending Trauma Project which is a large-scale research program investigating coping and adaptation after extreme trauma.
+Since 1991, Bea has been the Director of the Transcending Trauma Project, which is a large-scale research program investigating coping and adaptation after extreme trauma.
 Bea is licensed as a Clinical Psychologist and as a Marriage and Family Therapist, and is an AAMFT-approved supervisor.
 She is also a member of the American Family Therapy Association.
-Bea received her doctorate in psychology from Teachers College, Columbia University and subsequently expanded her training to include certification in Marriage and Family Therapy.
+Bea received her doctorate in psychology from Teachers College, Columbia University and subsequently expanded her training to include Marriage and Family Therapy certification.
 Systemic theory has guided her clinical practice and research activities for over 25 years.
 She has presented broadly on the topic of trauma and the importance of an integrated model of coping and adaptation.
 She has also published in the fields of Marriage and Family Therapy and Trauma studies.

 Nancy Isserman, MSW, PhD